 [Editorial - Replace PM bit with Power Management bit – this is how the bit is referred to throughout the text.]

-The PM bit of the Frame Control field may be set to 0 or 1 within a frame sent by a STA in WNM-sleep mode.
+The Power Management bit of the Frame Control field may be set to 0 or 1 within a frame sent by a STA in WNM-sleep mode.

 10.2.6.1 General